cpske/ISP/assignment/week12/code-review.md

 ## What to Submit

-1. Put the checklist and procedure (script) in your project wiki and provide **link(s)** in the main landing page of your project "Information Hub".
+1. Put your code review checklist and procedure in your project wiki and provide **link(s)** in the main landing page of your "Information Hub".
-2. Create a summary (with date) on your Information Hub.
+2. Create a summary (with date) of your code walk-through on your Information Hub.
 If you write the summary as a Google Doc, then include a link to it.
-Be sure to share it with everyone.
+Be sure to share with everyone.

 ## Grading Criteria